ADD CONDITION

 This drug is used to relieve cough that may occur with a cold and to alleviate occasional minor irritation and sore throat.

-Adults and children 5 years and over should dissolve 2 lozenges (one at a time) slowly in the mouth and can repeat this every 2 hours as needed or as directed by a doctor.
+Adults and children 5 years and over should dissolve 2 lozenges (one at a time) slowly in the mouth, repeating every 2 hours as needed or as directed by a doctor.

 What should I do if I have a sore throat?